The Team

 Vice Chair

 Originally from Shropshire, but have lived in Grimston then Saxelbye for the last 16 years.
 Previously worked in London for a Dutch bank and a US commodity broking firm before studying for a Masters degree at Nottingham University Business School.
-Joined the family cheese business in Cropwell Bishop in 2004.
-Sales Director since 2009.
+I was in the family cheese business in Cropwell Bishop from 2004 and as Sales Director from 2009.

 Interests include cars, shooting, hunting, fiddling about on boats and lager!